jup-ag/space-station/guides/100-spot/200-limit/101-how-to-manage-limit-orders.md

 ## Create New Limit Order

-Simply create a new DCA just like you did before!
+Simply create a new order just like you did before!
 If you’re starting out, head over to this [guide](./how-to-create-limit-order)!

 ## View Open Orders